lcdm-uiuc/sml/README.md

 For more extensive documentation on the language, take a look at the [documentation for the parser](https://github.com/UI-DataScience/sml/tree/master/sml/parser)

 For a more extensive documentation on the implementation details take a look at the [SML documentation](https://github.com/UI-DataScience/sml/tree/master/sml)

+For more extensive examples take a look at the [Dataflows Directory](https://github.com/UI-DataScience/sml/tree/master/dataflows)